-Provide a high level of maintenance to the County transportation system.
-Provide a high level of maintenance to the County transportation system.

-- policy 8L-1.1 policy 8A-11.1 Monitor (count and assess) traffic volumes on all arterial and major collector roads, and other selected roads as needed, to assist in planning and capital facility programs. - policy 8L-1.2 policy 8A-11.2 Coordinate monitoring efforts with other County departments as appropriate, and with other state and local jurisdictions and agencies. - policy 8L-1.3 Operate a road and bridge maintenance management program to ensure that roads and bridges are adequately protected from overloading, meet County and state standards, and are programmed for maintenance and repair on a regular basis. - policy 8L-1.4 policy 8A-11.4 Maintain a program for addressing traffic safety problems through monitoring of high incident conditions. - policy 8L-1.5 Policy 8A-11.5 Encourage WSDOT and WDFW to fund improvements to the collision database to include incidents of wildlife collisions on County roads, using this data to inform and improve traffic safety measures, prioritize mitigation efforts, and reduce risks to both wildlife and motorists. - policy 8L-1.6 policy 8A-11.6 Work with the SCOG to enhance transportation accessibility with a regional Intelligent Transportation Systems architecture that includes traveler information as a major component. - policy 8L-1.7 Policy 8A-11.7 Encourage and support the expansion of electric vehicle charging stations, including communities east of Interstate 5. - Goal 8A-12 Increase-Select and build the most efficient mix of the existing transportation modes facilities based on the need to balance accessibility and demand before major capital expenditures are made. - policy 8M-1.1 Implement transportation system management techniques, such as the synchronization of traffic signals and provision of left-turn lanes, as a way to increase the efficiency and safety of the existing transportation system with a minimum of cost.
+- Goal 8L Develop a systematic approach for monitoring and maintaining the transportation system in a cost-effective manner.
+Provide a high level of maintenance to the County transportation system. - policy 8L-1.1 Monitor (count and assess) traffic volumes on all arterial and major collector roads, and other selected roads as needed, to assist in planning and capital facility programs. - policy 8L-1.2 Coordinate monitoring efforts with other County departments as appropriate, and with other state and local jurisdictions and agencies. - policy 8L-1.3 Operate a road and bridge maintenance management program to ensure that roads and bridges are adequately protected from overloading, meet County and state standards, and are programmed for maintenance and repair on a regular basis. - policy 8L-1.4 Maintain a program for addressing traffic safety problems through monitoring of high incident conditions. - policy 8L-1.5 Encourage WSDOT and WDFW to fund improvements to the collision database to include incidents of wildlife collisions on County roads, using this data to inform and improve traffic safety measures, prioritize mitigation efforts, and reduce risks to both wildlife and motorists.